miguelcorderocollar/zdk.icon-generator/docs/app-concept.md

-# ZDK Icon Generator Concept
+# Zendesk App Icon Generator Concept

 ## Vision
 Create a focused web application that helps Zendesk app builders generate compliant icon sets quickly.
 The tool should feel approachable, stay entirely local-first, and streamline the workflow from icon discovery to exportable assets that match Zendesk’s naming and sizing requirements.